EdStone: Election aftermath and location

-Labour reportedly had two plans for the tablet's break-up and destruction if the party lost the election: throw the rubble away, or sell chunks to party members to raise money.
+Labour reportedly had two plans for the tablet's break-up and destruction if the party lost the election: throw the rubble away, or sell Berlin Wall-like chunks to party members to raise money.
 After Labour performed worse than expected, and the Conservatives won a surprise overall majority, the location of the stone became the subject of widespread speculation.
 Labour officials refused to disclose its location, for which various newspapers offered rewards.
 The Daily Telegraph contacted 50 masonry firms in an attempt to find it, whilst the Daily Mail offered a reward of a case of champagne for its location, and The Sun set up a hotline for information.

 The disappearance of the EdStone led to joking comparisons in the media with the Ark of the Covenant as portrayed in Raiders of the Lost Ark, in which the Ark is stored in secret in a large warehouse, its location undisclosed.

-The Conservatives held the seat in which the stone was unveiled, Hastings and Rye, and the sitting MP, Amber Rudd, increased her majority to 4,796.
-This figure was 5.4% greater than her majority in 2010.
+The Conservatives held the seat in which the stone was unveiled, Hastings and Rye.
+The sitting MP, Amber Rudd, increased her majority to 4,796, 5.4% greater than her majority in 2010.

 As at 15 May 2015 the EdStone was reported to be in storage inside a garage in South London.
 "There are claims it has been destroyed", The Guardian reported in early June 2015, "but even Miliband's close advisers cannot confirm its fate."
 In January 2016 two party officials, speaking on condition of anonymity, told Bloomberg News that the stone had been destroyed in the weeks following 7 May 2015, putting an end to eight months of speculation about its whereabouts.

 Replicas have been produced.
 One is at Nevill Holt Hall, the home of the Conservative donor David Ross.
 In May 2017 it was reported that an EdStone had become a decoration in the Ivy Chelsea Garden restaurant on King's Road in West London.
 The restaurant's owners said that it had been bought two years earlier in a charity auction because it would be "fun" to have an "iconic image of the election" in the garden.
 Steve Vanhinsbergh, co-owner of stoneCIRCLE, doubted this was the authentic stone, for practical reasons and the fact that he was "99% sure" it had been demolished.

 Initial enquiries aimed to determine why spending incurred on the stone tablet was missing from the Labour Party's campaign spending return.
 It was established that these payments, totalling £7,614, were missing from the party's return and the Electoral Commission launched an investigation which uncovered other undeclared expenses.
 The Commission concluded that the party's spending return was incomplete, as it omitted 74 payments totalling £123,748, along with 33 separate invoices totalling £34,392.
 The registered treasurer of the party, Iain McNicol, was charged with two offences under the Political Parties, Elections and Referendums Act 2000 and the Labour Party was fined £20,000.
-At the time, this was the largest fine the Commission had imposed since it began operations in 2001.
+At the time, this was the largest fine the commission had imposed since it began operations in 2001.